Kong/docs.konghq.com/app/_src/mesh/features/meshglobalratelimit.md

 {% endnavtab %}
 {% endnavtabs %}

-## Ratelimit Service
+## Ratelimit service

-{{site.mesh_product_name}} is using **Envoy Rate Limit service reference implementation**.
-Its source code with documentation can be found [here](https://github.com/envoyproxy/ratelimit).
+{{site.mesh_product_name}} is using the Envoy Rate Limit service reference implementation.
+You can read the [source code and documentation](https://github.com/envoyproxy/ratelimit) from the Envoy Proxy GitHub repository.

 ### Deployment

-On Universal, you need to take care of deploying Redis and ratelimit service on your own.
-On Kubernetes, you could use {{site.mesh_product_name}} Helm charts to deploy ratelimit service, but you still need to deploy Redis on your own.
+On Universal, you must deploy Redis and the ratelimit service on your own.
+On Kubernetes, you can use {{site.mesh_product_name}} Helm charts to deploy ratelimit service, but you still need to deploy Redis on your own.

 ### How to read limits configuration

-When you expose debug port on ratelimit service, you can get access to limits configuration, at `/rlconfig` path.
+When you expose debug port on the ratelimit service, you can get access to the limits configuration at the `/rlconfig` path.
-Here is an example configuration that you will see something like this:
+Here is an example configuration:

 ```
 default.kuma.io/service_demo-app_kuma-demo_svc_5000: unit=SECOND requests_per_unit=10, shadow_mode: false
 ```

-This config follows a pattern:
+This configuration follows this pattern:
 ```
 mesh.descriptorKey_descriptorValue
 ```
-Descriptor key will always be `kuma.io/service`, and descriptor value will be your Mesh Service name.
+The descriptor key will always be `kuma.io/service`, and the descriptor value will be your mesh service name.
-Therefore, we can deduct that this config will apply to `demo-app_kuma-demo_svc_5000` service in `default` mesh.
-The second part of the configuration is rather straight forward.
-We have information of request limit and unit to which this limit will be applied.
+Therefore, we can deduct that this configuration will apply to `demo-app_kuma-demo_svc_5000` service in the `default` mesh.
+For the second part of the configuration, we have information about the request limit and unit to which this limit will be applied.
 Shadow mode specifies if request should be limited after reaching the configured limit.
-If `shadow_mode` is set to `true`, ratelimit service will not deny requests to your service, it will only update ratelimit service metrics.
+If `shadow_mode` is set to `true`, the ratelimit service will not deny requests to your service, it will only update the ratelimit service metrics.

 ### Performance improvements